ashil5834/Job_System/README.md

 ### Set Up the Database:

-Update the config/database.ts file with your SQL Server credentials.
+Update the src/config/database.ts file with your SQL Server credentials.
+Update the config/config.json

 ### Create a .env File: